jenbyte/Boomcity/README.md

 # 🏙 Boomity 🌃

 This web-based application that allows users to freely lend out their items, as well as borrow items from other users.
+It was built using React, Node, Express, Apollo, and GraphQL.

 ## Screenshots